oxyplugins/oxyextras/readme.txt

 Valid license key should be entered for the plugin to function and to receive automatic updates.

 == Changelog ==

+= 1.1.9 ( October 07, 2020 ) =
+* [Circular Progress] - New component for adding animated circular progress bars.
+* [Pro Media Player] - New component for adding lazy loading videos & audio with customizable UI.
+* [Carousel Builder] - Added support for ACF gallery.
+* [Carousel Builder] - Added 'fullscreen' option.
+* [Carousel Builder] - Added styles for disabled navigation (when no more cells to navigate to).
+* [Counter] - Counter will now show end number instead of start number inside the Oxygen builder.
+* [Post Terms] - CPT taxonomies now included in taxonomy dropdown.
+* [Fluent Form] - Fixed issue with characters no being visible inside form dropdown.
+* [Slide Menu] - Fixed issue with arrow triggering menu link when viewing on Chrome mobile view.
+* [Adjacent Posts] - Fixed issue with 'stack posts' setting causing some CSS from components to not be included.
+* [Read More / Less] - Added gradient fade option.

 = 1.1.8 ( September 15, 2020 ) =
 * [Infinite Scroller] - New component for applying infinite scrolling to Easy Posts/ or Repeaters or Products Lists.